-Grievances and conflicts raised by impacted households can be brought to the LCGs, to the six monthly forum, to the Village Volunteer Committees, to the Self-Help Groups and the NGO project staff.
+Grievances and conflicts raised by impacted households can be brought to the LCGs, to the quarterly meetings of the liaison panels and community forums, to the Village Volunteer Committees, to the Self-Help Groups and the NGO project staff.
 All communities will be made aware that grievances can be reported at any time to any of the organisations listed above.
-If any of these organisations receives a grievance it will passed to WWT and the partner NGOs for a response.
+If any of these organisations receives reports of grievances or other issues, they will be passed to WWT and the partner NGOs for a response.
 WWT will immediately notify BirdLife and CEPF of any grievances received, and keep them updated about any follow-up action.

 WWT and the partner NGOs have the responsibility to communicate any grievance raised to each other and to ensure that they are dealt with promptly.
-Upon receipt of a grievance, all project partners will meet with the persons affected to discuss the issues and develop an agreed solution which will then be implemented by the project(s).
+Upon receipt of a grievance, all project partners will meet with the persons affected to discuss the issues and develop an agreed solution which will then be implemented by the project(s) and recorded.